Board of Directors

 Dr. O’Sullivan previously served as Deputy Director (Governance) for the Iraq Coalition Provisional Authority from March 2003 to July 2004 and in the State Department as principal advisor to the President’s Special Envoy to the Northern Ireland Peace Process from November 2001 to March 2003.
 She was a fellow at The Brookings Institution from 1997 to 2001.

-Dr. O’Sullivan is an Adjunct Senior Fellow at the Council on Foreign Relations and a trustee of the German Marshall Fund of the United States.
+Dr. O’Sullivan is on the board of the Council on Foreign Relations and a trustee of the German Marshall Fund of the United States.
 She serves as a director of the Mission Continues (a veterans advocacy organization) and is a member of the Advisory Council for the George W. Bush Institute Women’s Initiative and the Aspen Strategy Group.
 Dr. O’Sullivan also serves on the Linklaters International Advisory Board.
 Dr. O’Sullivan was the recipient of the Medal for Distinguished Public Service from the U.S. Department of Defense, the highest award given to civilians, and a three-time recipient of the U.S. Department of State’s Superior Honor Award.
-Dr. O’Sullivan is 49 and has been a UTC director since 2017.
+Dr. O’Sullivan is 50 and has been a UTC director since 2017.